Self-watering planters or Sub-Irrigation planters (SIP) are the perfect choices for anyone wanting to take up container gardening.

-This method of watering also prevents plants from forming deep, healthy root systems because the water they find is always near the surface of the soil.
+This method of watering also prevents plants from forming deep, healthy root systems because the water they find is always near the surface of the dirt.

 Manual, deep watering is another option, but it also comes with issues.
 When you water plants deeply and infrequently, you run the risk of over-watering and causing root rot. [source]

 With SIP just the right amount of water is always available and is delivered from beneath the plant rather than from above.
-Using a sub-irrigation system to provide water ensures that plants develop deep, healthy roots.
+Using a SIP system to provide hydration ensures that plants develop deep, healthy roots.

 Another advantage of the self-watering planter system is nutrient retention.
-When watering plants in the garden or in traditional pots and containers, the water runs through the soil and washes nutrients away.
+When watering plants in the garden or in traditional pots and containers, the water runs through the dirt and washes nutrients away.

-With a wicking system, the provided nutrients stay in place and available to the plants.
-Any nutrients that do leak into the water reservoir are taken back up when the “plant drinks.”
+With a wick watering system, the provided nutrients stay in place and available to the plants.
+Any nutrients that do leak into the reservoir are taken back up when the “plant drinks.”

-Using just the right amount of water is good for the plants and good for the environment.
+Using just the right amount is good for plants and good for the environment.
 When top-watering plants usually more water is used than the plants need.

 Furthermore, water is lost to draining-off and evaporation.
 With a reservoir and wick system, only the amount needed to keep the growth medium at a constant moisture level.